 Deactivating the “3Ms” – a three-step plan

-However, all of these options carry heavy trade-offs and fall short of what mothers truly want – which is to find jobs that pay well and allow enough flexible time for good parenting.
+However, each of these options carry heavy trade-offs and fall short of what mothers truly want, which is to find jobs that pay well and allow enough flexible time for good parenting.
 What is needed are new models of family formation and work that distribute the costs of unpaid care fairly – both within families and across society – and incentives for governments and companies to experiment with them.

 2. Eliminating the “Motherhood Pay Penalty”